 Kindergarten through third grade is a critical time in a child’s education.
 Over 75% of disadvantaged children are not proficient in reading when they start fourth grade, and most will never catch up.
 The summer reading slide drags down kids in reading skills every summer, leaving a lasting impact on their educational future.

-Using proven pedagogical techniques and refined over five years with 13,000 kids in 10 districts across three states, the Kids Read Now turn-key in-home summer reading program offers proven results.
+Using proven pedagogical techniques and refined yearly back to 2013, with 50,000 kids in over 100 districts coast to coast, the Kids Read Now turn-key in-home summer reading program offers proven results.

 We work hard every day to give our customers the best programs to keep kids growing during the summer to keep them from falling victim to the summer slide.

-Expanded Board of Directors In FY 2015, we expanded the KRN Board of Directors to add the talent, depth and breadth in education, reading, logistics, finance and management, to help the organization grow.
+In FY 2019, we expanded the KRN Board of Directors to add the talent, depth and breadth in education, reading, logistics, finance and management, to help the organization grow.

 In 2013, Kids Read Now was invited, from among 32 early childhood programs, to present at the Clinton Global Initiative conference in Chicago.